gongqiqiyiyi/Threshold-effect/README.md

 # Threshold-effect
-Low nitrogen-driven restoration thresholds in global grassland ecosystems
+Exploring the optimal nitrogen threshold for global grassland restoration

 The analyses were conducted using the R programming environment (v4.3.2).
 Platform: Rstudio, vision: x86_64-w64-mingw32/x64 (64-bit).